 The Best Artisanal Panettone in Montreal

-Panettone is to Italians what the Yule log is to Quebecers: a holiday staple!
-Whether enjoyed as a dessert or at breakfast, we love its brioche-like texture, just the right amount of sweetness, and light dough.
-It’s a definite essential of Italian holiday cuisine.
+Panettone is to Italians what the Yule log is to Quebecers: a must for the holiday season!
+Whether enjoyed as a dessert or at breakfast, you’ll fall in love with its brioche texture, just the right amount of sweetness and light pastry.
+It’s a true staple of Italian holiday cuisine.

-A decadent hybrid between a bread and a cake, it is a treat that people like to enjoy during the holiday season.
-While commercial versions are generally easy to find, artisanal panettone is the result of a long process that requires patience, passion and expertise.
-That’s why we have compiled a little list of excellent places to find the best artisanal panettone in Montreal!
+A decadent hybrid between a loaf of bread and a cake, it’s a favourite treat during the holidays.
+While commercial versions are generally easy to find, artisanal panettone are the result of a long process that requires patience, passion and know-how.
+That’s why we’ve put together a short list of the best artisanal panettone in Montreal!

-Originally from the city of Milan, this artisanal confection has its origins in the Middle Ages.
-A tradition specific to this region, it was not until the 20th century that panettone gained popularity outside of Northern Italy and was quickly manufactured and marketed.
+Originating from Milan, the origins of this artisanal confection go back to the Middle Ages.
+A tradition specific to this region, it wasn’t until the 20th century that panettone gained popularity outside northern Italy.
+From then on, it was rapidly industrialized and marketed.

 Its contemporary artisanal version is the result of the exceptional work of pastry chefs and bakers.
 Traditionally, panettone is made of flour, eggs, a lot of butter, sugar, candied fruits and raisins.
 Its manufacturing process — which includes a long fermentation period — requires a great deal of know-how.
 However, the hard work is evident in its soft texture, light crust and buttery taste.